Mr-KayZ/RTS-Extra-Docs/docs/issues/Intel-13th-and-14th-bug.md

 title: Intel 13th and 14th CPUs - Overvoltage and oxidized vias
 nav_exclude: false
 has_children: false
-parent: Issues and How to Solve them
+parent: Tech Issues and How to Solve them
 # grand_parent:
 # has_toc: false
 search_exclude: false